delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 ## Javascript Fatigue

 Web development has become a technical occultism activity, in which the focus is on JavaScript and the capabilities of making HTML content dynamic instead of making a better job of delivering HTML.
-This JavaScript religion has led to the rise of frontend frameworks such as React, Vue, Svelte, Solid, etc. In turn those were not enough for full application and progress led the industry to full-stack JavaScript frameworks like Next.js, Nuxt, Svelte and Solid Start.
+This has led to the rise of frontend frameworks such as React, Vue, Svelte, Solid, etc. In turn those were not enough for full application and progress led the industry to full-stack JavaScript frameworks like Next.js, Nuxt, Svelte and Solid Start.
 Once you need a framework for reactivity it makes sense to embrace it in the backend too for consistency.

 In reality almost all frameworks come down to updating the DOM as fast and as simply as possible with some effort around improving developer experience.